 This widespread condition can be tackled with a variety of treatments, say Paromita Bhattacharyya and Punya Srivastava

-Other g eneral symptoms include severe indigestion, abdominal cramps, fatigue, gas formation, bloating and alternating bouts of constipation and diarrhoea, no matter what one eats.
+Other general symptoms include severe indigestion, abdominal cramps, fatigue, gas formation, bloating and alternating bouts of constipation and diarrhea, no matter what one eats.

-1) Low fibre diet.
+1) Low fiber diet.
 Avoid whole grains in Crohn’s disease.

 2) Avoid dairy products, alcohol, coffee, tea, raw fruits, nuts, spicy foods, leftover foods.
 Eat fresh foods.

-3) Have more of vegetables, beans, dals, miso soup.
+3) Have more vegetables, beans, dals, miso soup.